eugeniodepalo/react-native-gtk4/README.md

-# react-native-gtk4

-React renderer for GTK4 using node-gtk
+# React Native GTK4

-## Getting Started

-Check out the package [README](packages/react-native-gtk/README.md) for more information.
+Check out the package [README](packages/react-native-gtk4/README.md) for more information.